Emergency Zoning Bylaw - Article 14

 Temporary Zoning regarding Permitting for Certain Uses during the COVID-19 Emergency and its Aftermath

-For the purpose of encouraging and facilitating the re-opening of existing businesses and the opening of new businesses and to stimulate economic activity in the aftermath of the COVID-19 emergency, the following temporary zoning shall apply until December 31, 2021.
+For the purpose of facilitating and encouraging the re-opening of existing businesses and opening of new businesses, as well as to stimulate economic activity in the aftermath of the COVID-19 emergency, the following temporary zoning shall apply until December 31, 2022.

 For new and existing uses in the B-G, B-L, B-VC, B-N, COM, OP, and PRP zoning districts that are currently permitted by Site Plan Review or Special Permit, and for pre-existing nonconforming uses in any zoning district, this section shall apply to the following: